A-kly/School-Vault/Cmput361/Lecture 02 - Tokenization.md

 # Words, Tokens, and Terms
 - A **word** is a *delimited string of characters* as it appears in the content of the document (or the user query).
 - A term is a unique **normalized** word (case, morphology, spelling, etc).
-	- Different words can be normalized into the same term: a term defines an *equivalence class of words*.
+	- Different words can be normalized into the same term: a term defines an ==equivalence class of words==.
 	- The **tokenizer** is a tool that defines how words are normalized into terms.
 - A token is an instance of a term in the document (or query).
 ![[Pasted image 20240116130712.png]]